Speech sound disorder: Presentation

 Note that omissions do not mean the sound cannot be produced, and some sounds may be produced more easily or frequently when appearing with certain other sounds: someone might be able to say "s" and "t" separately, but not "st," or may be able to produce a sound at the beginning of a word but not at the end.
 The magnitude of the problem will often vary between different sounds from the same speaker.

 Causes

-Most speech sound disorders occur without a known cause.
-A child may not learn how to produce sounds correctly or may not learn the rules of speech sounds on their own.
-These children may have a problem with speech development, which does not always mean that they will simply outgrow it by themselves.
-Many children do develop speech sounds over time but those who do not often need the services of a Speech-Language Pathologist to learn correct speech sounds.

-Some speech sound errors can result from other syndromes or disorders such as:
+Speech sound disorders (SSDs) can arise from a variety of causes, which are generally categorized into organic and functional factors: